-Rosemary Kolich, S.C.L., a non-lawyer member of the Commission, is an English professor and Chair of the Language and Literature Department at the University of Saint Mary in Leavenworth, Kansas.
+Rosemary Kolich, S.C.L., a non-lawyer member of the Commission, is an English professor and

+Chair of the Language and Literature Department at the University of Saint Mary in Leavenworth, Kansas.
 She received her B.A. from Saint Mary College (now USM) in 1980, her M.A. from Middlebury College (Bread Loaf School of English) in 1996, and her Ph.D. from Saint Louis University in 2013, where her doctoral study examined the life and works of 19th-century British writer Elizabeth Gaskell.
 She has been an educator for 37 years, teaching high school English and journalism for 17 years in Kansas, Missouri, and Montana before joining the faculty at Saint Mary in 1997.
-At Billings Central in Montana, the school newspaper received top awards from Columbia University, the Montana School of

-Journalism, and Quill and Scroll.
+At Billings Central in Montana, the school newspaper received top awards from Columbia University, the Montana School of Journalism, and Quill and Scroll.
 At Saint Mary, she has taught Chaucer, Shakespeare, British literature, classical mythology, composition, and creative writing, and has served on numerous committees and in a variety of leadership positions, including Chair of the Faculty Senate.
 In 2010, she was the recipient of the University's Sullivan Award for Teaching Excellence.
 Throughout her teaching career she has presented at various conferences, including the Columbia Scholastic Press Association in New York, the NCEA (National Catholic Educational Association) in Minneapolis, and the Gaskell Society in Stratford-upon-Avon.
 In the larger community she has served on the Caritas Clinics, Inc. Executive Board and the Saint Vincent Clinic Development Committee; she is currently a member of the Donnelly College Liberal Arts and Science Advisory Board, a TALK (Talk About Literature in Kansas) Scholar for the Kansas Humanities Council, and the American Representative to the Gaskell Society in England.
 A native of Kansas City, Kansas, she entered the Sisters of Charity of Leavenworth in 1982.
 She has been a member of the Commission since July 2016.

-Susan Lynn, a non-lawyer member of the Commission, is editor and publisher of The Iola Register.
-She studied journalism at the University of Kansas, 1974-78, and received a bachelor's degree in liberal arts from Western Washington University, Bellingham, Washington, in 1979, and a Masters in library science from Wayne State University, Detroit, in 1995.
+Susan Lynn, a non-lawyer member of the Commission, is editor and publisher of The Iola

+Register.
+She studied journalism at the University of Kansas, 1974-78, and received a bachelor's degree in liberal arts from Western Washington University, Bellingham, Washington, in 1979, and a master's in library science from Wayne State University, Detroit, in 1995.
 She worked as a reporter and then as a reference librarian in Holland, Michigan, before returning to her hometown of Iola in 2000 to assume the role of publisher at the Register.
 She is a fourth-generation publisher.
+To her delight, her son, Tim Stauffer, has come on as managing editor.
+Susan also serves on the executive board of Iola Industries.
 She has been a member of the Commission since July 2013.